Introduction

 Knockout of human DCP1 represses the general mRNA decapping process in vivo

 To investigate the roles of the two DCP1 paralogs, we knocked out DCP1a, DCP1b, or both in HEK-293T cells using the CRISPR-Cas9 technique.
-Western blot analysis and Sanger sequencing confirmed the successful generation of the knockout cell lines (Supplementary Figure S1).
+Western blot analysis and Sanger sequencing confirmed the successful generation of the knockout cell lines (Supplementary Figure S1A-C).
 We further investigated whether the absence of DCP1a, DCP1b, or both affected decapping.
-To monitor mRNA decay, the NMD factor SMG7 was tethered to an mRNA reporter in the DCP1a/b-knockout cells.
+To monitor mRNA decay, the NMD factor SMG7 was tethered to an mRNA reporter in the DCP1a/b-knockout cells (Figure 1A).
 While DCP1 is the main decapping activator in yeast, previous studies in metazoans have shown that at least two decapping activators have to be simultaneously depleted to effectively inhibit mRNA decapping (Braun et al., 2012; Sakuno et al., 2004).
-Surprisingly, we observed that the depletion of both DCP1a and DCP1b substantially inhibited SMG7-mediated mRNA degradation, resulting in the accumulation of deadenylated reporter RNA molecules (Figure 1A, lane 2 and 6).
+Surprisingly, we observed that the depletion of both DCP1a and DCP1b substantially inhibited SMG7-mediated mRNA degradation, resulting in the accumulation of deadenylated reporter RNA molecules (Figure 1B, lane 2 and 6).

-DCP1 is essential for human decapping process
+DCP1 is essential for human decapping process.

 To investigate whether the inhibitory effect of DCP1 knockout on decapping is specific to SMG7 or a general effect, we performed tethering assays using either the mRNA decay factor Nanos1 or the crucial miRNA component TNRC6A to induce 5′-3′ mRNA decay.
 In both cases, DCP1 knockout led to the substantial accumulation of mRNA decay intermediates (Supplementary Figure S2A-C), indicating that DCP1 is important for the decapping and degradation of mRNA in general.